The Philippines - Fastest Glowing Economy In South East Asia

 Visiting and playing arcade games is one very popular activity in the Philippines as most families do not have online games or game stations at home.
 Millions of Filipinos visit over thousands of FECs (Family Entertainment Centers) every day with majority of them in shopping malls.

 Few of the biggest stores like Timezone, World Of Fun and Tom’s World have been around for decades, and to keep customers coming back, they constantly updating their machines and games for all ages, by popularity.
-It has been very successful they keep growing by adding more outlets every year.
-Just hop in to every shopping malls, you will see at least three to four big FECs around.
+It has been very successful, they keep growing by adding more outlets every year in tandem with mall expansion and adding new malls.
+Just hop in to every shopping malls, you will see at least three to four big FECs around, in one mall.